bndtools/bnd/biz.aQute.bnd.gradle/README.md

 The `releaseNeeded` task releases the project and all projects it depends on.

-The `testOSGi` task runs any OSGi JUnit tests in the project by launching a framework and running the tests in the launched framework.
+The `testOSGi` task runs any OSGi JUnit tests in the project's `bnd.bnd` file by launching a framework and running the tests in the launched framework.
+This means the `bnd.bnd` file must have the necessary `-runfw` and `-runbundles` to support the test bundles built by the project.
+The `check` task depends on the `testOSGi` task.

 The `checkNeeded` task runs the `check` task on the project and all projects it depends on.